Giut0/Murgia-AI-Wildlife-Track/README.md

 # 🦊 Wildlife Classification on Video from Phototraps in the Alta Murgia Park.
-Final project for Computer Vision 24-25 course
+Final project for Computer Vision 24-25 course.

 ## 🎯 Goal
 Improve the efficiency of wildlife monitoring in Alta Murgia National Park by automating the process of species identification and classification and providing useful data for biodiversity management.

 ## 📝 Project description

-This project aims to classify the fauna in videos captured by phototraps placed in the Alta Murgia National Park.
+This project aims to classify the fauna in videos captured by camera traps placed in the Alta Murgia National Park.
 The videos were processed automatically using an approach combining data augmentation and classification techniques.
 In particular, two main approaches were evaluated for the training phase:

 1. **Hybrid approach**: vitDet was employed as a feature extractor for images, then using these representations to train traditional classifiers;